 Faculty in Art & Technology have published widely in international art and scientific publications, such as Antennae Magazine, Art and Electronic Media, Artbyte (New York), Leonardo, Circa Magazine (Ireland), Art Press (Paris), Artificial Life, Wired Magazine, Computer Graphics Magazine and Scientific Visualization publications.

 Faculty and graduate students in Art & Technology have been very active in conferences and international exhibitions such as SIGGRAPH, Prix Ars Electronica (Austria), The New York Digital Salon and the Biennale for Electronic Arts in Perth (Australia).

-In addition to three full-time professors in Art & Technology, affiliated professors in Film Studies, emerging Moving Image Arts Program, the Advanced Computing Center for the Arts and Design (ACCAD), Theatre, painting and drawing, Comparative Studies, sculpture, photography, glass and physics, bring expertise and knowledge to the area, and promote interdisciplinary experimentation.
+In addition to three full-time professors in Art & Technology, affiliated professors in Film Studies, painting, and drawing, Comparative Studies, sculpture, photography, glass, and physics, bring expertise and knowledge to the area and promote interdisciplinary experimentation.

 Graduates can take courses across the university – engineering, biology, art history, computer science, biomedical engineering courses and many others, are available to our graduate students.

 The majority of accepted MFA candidates are offered a teaching assistantship position.
 This includes free tuition and a monthly stipend in exchange for 20 hours of work per week.
 Additional financial assistance is available through grants.
 Graduates are provided with either a shared or individual studio during the three years of their studies.